jeancarl/tjbot-photo-booth/README.md

 	./deploy.sh --update
 	```

-1. Copy the Cloud Function Web Action URL from the IBM Bluemix dashboard into the configuration node in the Node-RED application in the next section.
+1. Copy the Cloud Function Web Action URL from the IBM Cloud dashboard into the configuration node in the Node-RED application in the next section.

 	![](assets/twiliosendmessageendpoint.png)

-## Node-RED Image Gallery Application in IBM Bluemix
+## Node-RED Image Gallery Application in IBM Cloud

-The Node-RED application in IBM Bluemix provides controls to take a photo, displays the gallery of photos taken, and a phone number input to capture the destination an MMS should be sent.
+The Node-RED application in IBM Cloud provides controls to take a photo, displays the gallery of photos taken, and a phone number input to capture the destination an MMS should be sent.

 This section describes how to create the Node-RED boilerplate application and configure the application.